kcnancy/NancyMcBride-Portfolio/README.md

 The Contact Form page was completely rebuilt for this version of my Portfolio.
 The navbar functions the same as on the index.html.
-I used Bootstrap and a small custom css to create my contact me info box.
+I used Bootstrap to create my contact me info box.
 I used Formspree to make the submit button actually send an email.

 ![Contact Me](Assets/images/contactme.png)